-- Submit a general application. - Indicate interest in studying abroad, what they feel they will contribute to the experience, and what they hope to gain from the experience. - Meet with the Department Chair(s) to discuss details and expectations of the internship experience. - Participate in a group interview with other interested candidates. - CYAF Faculty will finalize a group and conduct further preparation meetings.
+- Meet with the Department Chair and faculty leader to discuss details and expectations of the internship experience. - Participate in a group interview with other interested candidates. - CYAF Faculty will finalize a group and conduct further preparation meetings.

 Preparation & Packing

 Visa Application